 As should be clear by, I’ve spent a serious amount of time and energy on learning, teaching and researching Mandarin phonetics and how to learn and teach it effectively.
 I have put all of that into a comprehensive pronunciation course, covering everything you need to know about Mandarin pronunciation, including tones, initials, finals, prosody and also how to learn these things.
 Here’s the first episode, where I introduce the course:

 The course is not always open for registration, but you can always sign up to the waiting list.
 I also announce when the course opens through my newsletter and on social media, so as long as you follow Hacking Chinese anywhere, you won’t miss it!

 You will sometimes hear people say that tones aren’t particularly important in Mandarin, and that the Chinese themselves don’t care that much; if you can just speak fluently and quickly, you will be okay.

 This is wrong.

 It’s true that tones aren’t always pronounced the way they are described in textbooks, but that is not an excuse to ignore tones when you learn Chinese.
-I have met people who really have completely ignored tones when learning and they have all bitterly regretted that, having to go back and relearn almost every word they’ve ever learnt.
+I have met people who really have completely ignored tones when learning and they have all bitterly regretted that, having to go back and relearn almost everything.
 I wrote about this problem more in Learning tones in Mandarin is not optional:

 Now, if your goal is to make people who don’t speak Mandarin think that you speak the language well, speaking faster is a great idea, but it won’t fool anyone who actually understands the language.
 If you really want to learn to speak fluently and with clarity, focus on clarity first.